serplay/JustTouch/README.md

 <img src="assets/images/logo.png" alt="Logo" width="120" align="left" style="margin-right: 20px;"/>

-**JustTouch** is a simple mobile app for Android and iOS that lets you send files with just a tap, literally.
-Pick one or more files, generate a web link, and send it to another device via NFC.
+**JustTouch** is a cross-platform file sharing app for Android, iOS, Windows, macOS, and Linux.
+Share files with just a tap on mobile devices via NFC, or use QR codes on any platform.
+Pick one or more files, generate a web link, and send it to another device.
 The other person gets the link and downloads the file directly.
 No pairing, no logins, no cloud, no app installation required.

-* For now, users need to be connected to the same WIFI network.
+## Platforms

+### 📱 Mobile (Android/iOS)
+- **NFC sharing**: Touch devices to share instantly.
+(Android only - Apple sucks)
+- **QR code sharing**: Scan codes to share
+- **Share menu integration**: Share from Gallery, Files, etc. (Android)

+### 🖥️ Desktop (Windows/macOS/Linux)
+- **QR code sharing**: Primary sharing method- **File server**: Local HTTP server for file hosting

 ## What It Does

-- Lets you choose one or more files from your phone
+- Lets you choose one or more files from your device
 - Creates a web link for the selected files
-- Sends that web link via NFC to the other device
+- Shares that web link via NFC (mobile) or QR code (all platforms)
 - The receiving device uses the link to download the file(s)

 ## How It Works